-Lori Line is executive director of talent development and management for Goshen Community Schools in Goshen, Indiana.
+Lori Line is assistant superintendent for human resources at Goshen Community Schools in Goshen, Indiana.
 She has been an elementary teacher, literacy coach, interventionist, assistant principal, master teacher, and principal during her 27 years in public education. during her 27 years in public education.
 She also served two years as a TAP regional coordinator for the state of Indiana.

 During her four years as principal of West Goshen Elementary School, Lori's school went from a C letter grade to receiving an A letter grade during her first year as principal.
 The school has been an "A" school for three consecutive years.
 In 2018, West Goshen received the prestigious NIET Founder's Award under her leadership.